最近想到还有块树莓派在吃灰,今天使用frp折腾了一下内网穿透,把放在家里的树莓派也可以通过外网访问。

 1 | $ cat frpc.ini |

-Change it to my custom domain name (if you don’t have a domain name, you can directly specify the server’s IP address), as follows:
+Change it to my custom domain name (if you don’t have a domain name, you can also directly specify the server’s IP address), as follows:

 1 | $ cat frpc.ini |

-Then you can start frpc
+Then, you can start frpc on the client machine:

 1 | $ ./frpc -c frpc.ini |

-Try to Connect to Internal SSH
+Attempt to Connect to Intranet SSH

 1 | $ ssh -oPort=6000 pi@frp.imzlp.com |